rackerlabs/support-how-to/content/how-to/cloud-dns/creating-mx-records-for-google-apps-through-the-cloud-control-panel/index.md

 4. Click the gear icon next to your domain and select **Add DNS Record**.

-5. In the popup dialog box, select **MX Record** as the record type.
+5. In the pop-up dialog box, select **MX Record** as the record type.

     {{<image src="addrecord.png" alt="" title="">}}

 6. Enter the following information:

     - The hostname for your domain (optional)
-    - Mailserver domain
+    - Mail-server domain
     - Priority
     - Time to Live (TTL)

-    You can find the five MX record mailserver domains, priority numbers, and recommended TTL on the [Google Apps website](https://support.google.com/a/answer/174125?hl=en).
+   You can find the five MX record mail-server domains, priority numbers, and recommended TTL on the [Google Apps website](https://support.google.com/a/answer/174125?hl=en).

-    **Note**: Don't include a period at the end of the mailserver domain when you enter it.
-The system will add that for you behind the scenes if it's required.
+   **Note**: Don't include a period at the end of the mail-server domain when you enter it.
+The system adds that for you behind the scenes if it's required.

 7. Click **Add Record**.